evelynkyl/evelynkyl/README.md

 ### Hi there!
 I have obtained a master's degree in Language Technology from Uppsala University.
 I work on Natural Language Processing (NLP) and Machine Learning (ML), with a focus on Natural Language Generation such as Question Answering (QA) and dialogue systems, Multilingual NLP, information retrieval and extraction, as well as recommendation systems.

 I am keen to create accessible, robust resources and tools for human languages by leveraging programming languages and artificial intelligence.
-In addition, I am interested in exploring different applications of NLP and ML on other domains, such as mental healthcare and literature.
+Besides, I am also interested in exploring different applications of NLP and ML on other domains, such as mental healthcare, cognitive science, and literature.

 🔭 Working on